microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 1. How will you secure the IoT Edge Devices?

--   Azure IoT Edge is inherintly secure on its own through the Azure IoT Edge security manager dameon.
+-   Azure IoT Edge is inherently secure on its own through the Azure IoT Edge security manager daemon.
 However, any actor with access to the device as root or administrator can make changes to the device.
-For this reason, you should ensure that the device utilizes the Azure IoT Security Agent to monitor for security events or configuration changes that could affect the ssecurity integrity of the IoT Edge device.
+For this reason, you should ensure that the device utilizes the Azure IoT Security Agent to monitor for security events or configuration changes that could affect the security integrity of the IoT Edge device.

 2. How will you secure the IoT Devices?